basecamp/bc3-api/sections/tools.md

 * `PUT /dock/tools/2.json` allows renaming the tool with ID `2`.

-This endpoint can also be accessed via the project-scoped path `PUT /buckets/1/dock/tools/2.json`.

 **Required parameters**: `title` for the new name.

 This endpoint will return `200 OK` with the updated JSON representation of the tool.